 They were the big time.
-Allison (“The Man Who Owns Midnight”) hosted a late-night live talk show with celebrity interviews, broadcasting from a Center City restaurant on the ground floor of WPEN’s Walnut Street building.
+Steve Allison (“The Man Who Owns Midnight”) hosted a late-night live talk show with celebrity interviews, broadcasting from a Center City restaurant on the ground floor of WPEN’s Walnut Street building.
 That was glamour, I thought, taking dates there a couple of times.
 The restaurant served sandwiches, coffee, New York-style cheesecake.

 Every so often, Art Raymond, aka “Pancho, The Man in the Black Sombrero” who hosted a WPEN mambo d.j. show, looking slender and elegant dressed in black, sporting a sporty black hat, would stride into the restaurant from the upstairs studios.

-Bud Brees, another d.j. on the station had his own shtick too.
-His theme music was “I’m Just Breezin’ Along with the Breeze” and he sang along with it to intro and outro his show.
+Bud Brees, another d.j. on the station, had his own shtick, too.
+His theme music was “I’m Just Breezin’ Along with the Breeze,” and he sang along with it to intro and outro his show.
 Sometimes he’d also sing along with pop music instrumentals.
 Naturally that got him attention, which the management must have loved.
 He also generated anger; some people felt he was a show-off or that he couldn’t sing well.

 Allison was actually the major generator of full time, nasty heat.
 He expressed his opinions on the air.
 And, since he took live phone calls from listeners, he’d disagree with them, eventually building up quite a negative following out there in the city’s darkness.
 He’d tell them off right on the air.
 “Go back under that rock where you came from” was one of his standard retorts.
 Man, that was celebrity.

-So, while developing enemies who’d never met him, Steve Allison had it made… for a while.
-But he got involved in a scandal involving teen-age girls, despite being married and having his pregnant young wife sometimes appear on his show.
+So, while developing enemies who’d never met him, Steve Allison had it made…for a while.
+But he got involved in a scandal involving teenage girls, despite being married and having his pregnant young wife sometimes appear on his show.
 He was too famous to be forgiven.
 His hatred club rejoiced.

-Somewhere in there, still a student at Temple, I became a fan of late-night radio monologist Jean Shepherd on KYW, fascinated, amused and envious of his verbal talent.
+Somewhere in there, still a student at Temple, I became a fan of late-night radio monologist Jean Shepherd on KYW, fascinated, amused, and envious of his verbal talent.
 I went to watch him perform a live broadcast from a hotel restaurant in West Philadelphia, where Penn students also hung out.
-Shepherd always started his program with Eduard Strauss’ “Bahnfrei Polka”.
-I had a chance to briefly talk with him… which seems odd in retrospect, since he’d often remind listeners that he couldn’t talk to them while he was working/performing.
+Shepherd always started his program with Eduard Strauss’ “Bahnfrei Polka.”
+I had a chance to briefly talk with him…which seems odd in retrospect, since he’d often remind listeners that he couldn’t talk to them while he was working/performing.
 I asked him why he chose that music for his theme.
 “Because it expresses complete mediocrity,” he answered.
 I sat down, trying to figure out what that meant.
 Some days later, I had several explanations including that he was putting me down.

 Shepherd remained a rarity in broadcasting, not offering up samples of someone else’s talents, but being the talent.
 Few of us in this business will ever equal him.
 By comparison most of us program hosts remain generic, offering maybe a few personal touches, in fragments, sandwiched between presenting sequential musical creations of actual artists, rarely representing a complete, real person.
 We might become memorable over time, though, if we stayed in one place long enough to have our names and voices identified with the same station.

-For many years, prior to the emergence of talk radio, sounding too quirky or specific inevitably led to annoying listeners, always prone more to complain than compliment.
+For many years, prior to the emergence of talk radio, sounding too quirky or specific inevitably led to annoyed listeners, always prone more to complain than compliment.
 In such cases people were more likely to say they hated the broadcaster, rather than hating what was said or how it was said.
-Managements were often of minds about such ire.
+Managements were often of two minds about such ire.
 Generally, bland was better for selling advertising; too much hatred could have rubbed off on the stations themselves.

 I was not in Shepherd or Allison or even Art Raymond’s glamorous league.
 I had been a one-year host on the margins of broadcasting.
 Not pop music.
 Not news.
 I was nowhere.